-Supplemental Retirement Annuity (SRA): The University's SRA plan is a single employer, defined benefit pension plan administered by the University's Board of Regents.
+Supplemental Retirement Annuity (SRA)

+Plan Description: The University's SRA plan is a single employer, defined benefit pension plan administered by the University's Board of Regents.
 The SRA was established by the University's Board of Regents to provide supplemental retirement and death benefits to University employees who were hired prior to July 1, 1995, or to those eligible employees' beneficiaries.
 The authority to amend the SRA's benefit provisions rests with the University's Board of Regents.
 The SRA is included in the financial report of the System, and does not issue separate, stand-alone financial statements.

-The authority to establish and amend eligible employees' and employer contribution obligations to the SRA rests with the University's Board of Regents.
+Funding Policy: The authority to establish and amend eligible employees' and employer contribution obligations to the SRA rests with the University's Board of Regents.
 Eligible employees are not required to make contributions to the SRA.
 The University is required to contribute to the SRA an actuarially determined amount on an annual basis.
-Under a policy adopted in December 2002, the Plan must achieve 80% funding of the pension benefit obligation by December 1, 2022.
+The plan currently has adopted a funding policy to achieve a 100 percent funding level by December 1, 2030.

-The University's contributions to the SRA for the years ended June 30, 2019, 2018, and 2017, were approximately \$564,000, \$560,000, and \$717,000, respectively.
+The University's contributions to the SRA for the years ended June 30, 2019, 2018, and 2017, were approximately \$585,000, \$560,000, and \$717,000, respectively.